 - 1. Any changes made to these regulations will be made by special resolution of the Dean. - 2.
-No changes made will affect the current academic year unless it is reasonable to suppose that the interests of students will not be adversely affected. - 3.
-None of the changes may, to the detriment of the student, influence any decisions concerning a student that are made by the Board of Examiners on the basis of these regulations.
+No changes made will affect the current academic year unless it is reasonable to suppose that the interests of a student will not be adversely affected. - 3.
+None of the changes may, to the detriment of the student, influence any decisions concerning a student that are made on the basis of these regulations.